kk33lls/BlackjackProject/README.md

  - Superclasses
  - Object oriented programming  (Abstraction, Polymorphism, Inheritance, and Encapsulation)
  - Switch
- - For loops
+ - Loops, conditionals

  ## Lessons Learned
 Biggest lesson learned here was to debug sooner than later.
-Decided to wait until later on to re-run my code and still make sure evrything was working only to figure out there were still some bugs in it that needed fixing.
+I decided to wait until later on to re-run my code and still make sure everything was working only to figure out there were still some bugs in it that needed fixing.
 Next time, I will make sure to do this earlier on.
-Secondly, I should make a laid out plan of how I want to write out my code to keep it cleaner and concise.
+Secondly, I should make a plan of how I want to write out my code before doing so to keep it cleaner and concise, I think it got a bit meesy for a moment, probably leading to someo of the bugs.

 ![It-was-me](https://github.com/user-attachments/assets/eae30a77-c6a4-4103-a8ac-2dd0565f859e)